 Thanks to their boundless energy, most dog breeds will need at least a couple of walks each day.
 When you take them out for these adventures, it’s very likely that you will bump into other dogs along the way.
-Parks, for example, are the perfect place for an animal like this, and they will relish in the chance to run around in an area so big.
-You will quickly be able to figure out if the park you’ve chosen is safe or not, and this can usually be determined by the types of dog you find there.
+The park, for example, is the perfect place for an animal like this.
+Plus, your pooch will relish in the chance to run around in an area so big.
+You will quickly be able to figure out if the park you’ve chosen is safe or not, and this can usually be determined by the types of dogs you find there.

 The Way You Train Them:

-There are very few dogs which are born to be naturally aggressive.
-Instead, their emotions and behavior will often reflect the way that their owners treat them, and this makes training play a key role in keeping your dog out of fights.
+There are very few dogs that are born to be naturally aggressive.
+Instead, their emotions and behavior will often reflect the way that their owners treat them.
+This threat this makes training play a key role in keeping your dog out of fights.
 If you train them to be very obedient, they won’t get the chance to run off or find themselves in a bad situation.
 Instead, you will simply be able to call them away from danger.

 The Friends They Make:

 It would be cruel to take your animal to a place filled with potential friends if you’re not going to let them have a play.
 The pooches which you choose to have fun with your furry friend need to be vetted before you trust them, though.
 This can usually be done by talking to their owner, while also taking into account their age and breed, building a strong picture of what they may be like when they get overly excited.

 Finally, as the last area to consider, it’s time to think about what you should do in an actual dog fight.
 Your priority should always be to separate the animals as soon as possible.
 Achieve that goal by using a commanding and authoritative voice.
 Also, focus on making yourself look nice and big.
 Dealing with a dog bite can be hard, and will be worth avoiding.
 But, if it comes to it, you should be willing to protect your pooch from whatever harm comes their way.